Backhendl

 Backhendl or Wiener Backhendl (Viennese fried chicken), has been a specialty of Viennese cuisine since the 18th century.
 It consists of prepared and spiced portions of chicken, which are breaded and crispy deep fried.
 Often served with a lemon wedge on the side.

-Originally, the preparation of this dish had been a breaded and baked chicken, since only the Viennese upper class would have had access to fried foods.
+Originally, the preparation of this dish has been a breaded and baked chicken, since only the Viennese upper class would have had access to fried foods.